biophilross/thesis/README.md

-# thesis
+# My thesis

-Scripts used for my thesis
+Scripts used for my thesis to be added ASAP